Skip to main content

 Sensitivity After Crown Placement

-• Use desensitizing toothpaste (Sensodyne) if needed
+• Use desensitizing toothpaste like Sensodyne if it helps

 After Dental Fillings